apostrophecms/apostrophe-documentation/other/schema-reference.md

 # Schema Field Type Reference

-Below you can find all of the schema field types available in Apostrophe with links to a complete description of its function, properties, and refence code to help you use them in your project.
+Below you can find each of the schema field types available in Apostrophe with links to a complete description of its function, properties, and refence code to help you use them in your project.
 For more general information on using schemas in Apostrophe, see the [Schema Guide](/tutorials/schema-guide/schema-guide.md).

 | Field | Description |
 |-------|-------------|